Ike leads Gonzaga against San Diego after 24-point game - WTOP News

 San Diego; Saturday, 10 p.m.
 EST

-BOTTOM LINE: Gonzaga visits the San Diego Toreros after Graham Ike scored 24 points in Gonzaga’s 86-61 victory against the Pepperdine Waves.
+BOTTOM LINE: Gonzaga visits the San Diego Toreros after Graham Ike scored 24 points in Gonzaga’s 86-61 victory over the Pepperdine Waves.

-The Toreros are 9-4 on their home court.
-San Diego is 5-2 when it turns the ball over less than its opponents and averages 13.8 turnovers per game.
+The Toreros have gone 9-4 in home games.
+San Diego ranks seventh in the WCC at limiting opponent scoring, allowing 75.0 points while holding opponents to 44.2% shooting.

-The Bulldogs have gone 3-1 against WCC opponents.
-Gonzaga is 11-3 in games decided by 10 points or more.
+The Bulldogs are 3-1 in conference play.
+Gonzaga ranks seventh in the WCC shooting 32.2% from 3-point range.

 San Diego makes 43.5% of its shots from the field this season, which is 4.1 percentage points higher than Gonzaga has allowed to its opponents (39.4%).
-Gonzaga averages 9.4 more points per game (84.4) than San Diego gives up to opponents (75.0).
+Gonzaga averages 6.5 made 3-pointers per game this season, 1.0 fewer made shot on average than the 7.5 per game San Diego allows.

 TOP PERFORMERS: Wayne McKinney III is averaging 14.6 points and 1.7 steals for the Toreros.
-Deuce Turner is averaging 13.8 points and 2.3 rebounds while shooting 43.9% over the past 10 games for San Diego.
+Deuce Turner is averaging 13.8 points over the last 10 games for San Diego.

 Ike is averaging 15.1 points and 7.6 rebounds for the Bulldogs.
-Anton Watson is averaging 15.2 points, 6.8 rebounds and 1.8 steals over the past 10 games for Gonzaga.
+Nolan Hickman is averaging 2.1 made 3-pointers over the last 10 games for Gonzaga.

 LAST 10 GAMES: Toreros: 4-6, averaging 73.7 points, 35.5 rebounds, 13.9 assists, 7.2 steals and 3.8 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 80.7 points per game.